Analysis | NCAA tournament bracketology: Gonzaga is the top seed, but is Michigan or Baylor No. 2?

 It encountered one Saturday against Kansas, which deftly made tweaks from its first meeting with the Bears (a Jan.
 18 loss) and dealt Scott Drew’s team a 71-58 defeat.

-Both teams are 6-1 on the road (Baylor is also 3-0 on neutral courts).
-Michigan is 8-1 in what the NCAA’s NET formula designates as Quadrant 1 games, while Baylor is 6-1.
-Michigan is 4-0 in Quadrant 2 games, while Baylor is 2-0.
+Both teams are 6-1 on the road.
+(Baylor is also 3-0 on neutral courts.)
+Michigan is 8-1 in what the NCAA’s NET formula designates as Quadrant 1 games; Baylor is 6-1.
+Michigan is 4-0 in Quadrant 2 games; Baylor is 2-0.

 There’s a case to be made for either team, and both are firm No. 1 seeds.
 For now, a slight nod goes to the Wolverines with a little less than two weeks until Selection Sunday.
 Yet between now and then, both teams have three regular season games plus their respective conference tournaments.
-There’s still plenty of time for either team to solidify a spot as the second-best profile in the bracket.
+There’s still plenty of time for either to solidify a spot as the second-best profile in the bracket.

 Field notes